-But if you don’t have such a backup, you’ll need a piece of data recovery software.
+But, if you don’t have such a backup in place, you’ll need a piece of free file recovery software.

-If you don’t know which data recovery program to choose, try MiniTool Power Data Recovery, which perfectly supports all versions of Windows operating systems, including Windows XP/Vista/7/8/8.1/10 and Windows Server 2000/2003/2008/2012.
-It is able to recover deleted files, and recover files from formatted, inaccessible, or lost partitions.
+Perhaps, you don’t know how to choose a proper data recovery program to restore your lost desktop files.
+We suggest using the professional MiniTool Power Data Recovery which perfectly supports all versions of Windows operating systems, including Windows XPXP/Vista/7/8/8.1/10 and Windows Server 2000/2003/2008/2012/2019.
+It can recover deleted files and recover files from formatted, inaccessible, or lost partitions.

 - Please do not save recovered files to the drive where data loss appears, because this may overwrite lost files.

-- If you want to recover programs or shortcuts of programs, data recovery software may not work, and you need to manually recreate shortcuts of apps on desktop or even reinstall programs.
+- If you want to recover programs or shortcuts of programs, data recovery software may not work, so you need to manually recreate shortcuts of apps on desktop or even reinstall programs.

-Nevertheless, if Power Data Recovery fails to recover your missing desktop files, it seems these files have been overwritten, and you are very likely to lose them forever.
+Nevertheless, if MiniTool Power Data Recovery fails to recover your missing desktop files, it seems that these files may have been overwritten, and you have most likely lost them forever.

-But if you don’t want to do data recovery at first (the disappeared desktop files are not that important), you can try other 6 methods.
+If you don’t want to do data recovery at first (the disappeared desktop files are not that important), you can see how to recover desktop files in Windows 7 with following methods.

 If there is no icon, file, and folder on your desktop, please right click on the desktop, choose View, and select Show Desktop Icons.
 Then, all shortcuts and desktop files should be visible again.

-But if you just missed a part of desktop files, you can try next method.
+If you are just missing a part of desktop files, you can try the next method.

-Then, the disappeared files should emerge on desktop again if they are just hidden by virus or yourself.
+Then, the disappeared files should emerge on the desktop again if they are just hidden by a virus or yourself.
 Otherwise, look for desired data in drive C.

 If you are missing desktop files after upgrading to Windows 10, you can try finding those files in the Windows.old folder where files belonging to previous OS are stored.
 This folder is always located under the root directory of drive C.